-The F418IL chassis contains eight individual serverboards in separate 1U nodes.
-Each node controls the hard drives contained within that node.
-Note that if a node is pulled out of the chassis, the hard drives associated with that node will power down as well.
-Refer to the charts below for your specific chassis configuration
+The F424AF chassis contains individual motherboards in separate 2U nodes.
+Each motherboard node controls the hard drives contained within that node.
+Note that if a motherboard node is pulled out of the chassis, the hard drives associated with that node will power down as well.
+Refer to the chart below for the chassis configuration.
+Hot-swappable hard drives can be removed from the chassis without powering down the server or removing the node from the chassis.